je09/Haruhi-Script/README.md

 cd Haruhi-Script
 ```

-And build it with your version of pip like so:
+And build it with your version of pip like so (python 3.5 and higher):

 ```bash
 pip install .